duronfire/tcmosten/tcmosten/help/React_frontend.md

 # Warning:
     only Capital case for all class names!!! lower case will not work and give no error message!!!
-    Arrow function for assgin object literal must use ({}), i.e. state => ({x:y}), state=>{} will not work!
+    Arrow function for assgin object literal must use ({}), i.e. state => ({x:y}), state=>{} will not work! infinit loop problem
+        render() in react component must be pure without setState. otherwise cause infinit loop. setState in function of component must be cased with "if". except event handler, it will cause infinit loop. if key is used, key will not be passt as argument.
+To get key passt, pass both id = xxx with key = xxx to component and retrieve key by id

 # about bind():